 2. Mix all the ingredients of the marinade together over a water bath to dissolve the sugar.
 Cool and set aside

-3. The next day, dry the pork with kitchen paper.
+3. The next day, rinse off the brine and dry the pork with kitchen paper.
 Prick it all over with a fork (I used a special instrument for making sio bak ie roasted pork belly) and marinade for at least 1 hr or overnight.
 Heat the oven to 145°C (fan force).
 Lay strips of pork on an oiled wire rack which has been laid over a foil lined tray.
 Add 1/2 cup water, cover with foil and seal tight.
 Roast for 20 mins.
 Remove foil and roast for another 25 mins.

 4. While the pork is roasting, pour the leftover marinade into a pot and simmer to reduce.
 Add 1/4 cup maltose and reduce to a glaze.

 5. Remove pork from oven, switch to grill mode and raise temperature to 250°C. Glaze the pork on both sides and return to the oven.
 (The pork should be out of the oven for about 5-10 mins to cool) Grill for 5 mins on each side or until pork develops bits of char at the edges.